Skip to content

 7 min read

-The next moat is operational: access controls, telemetry, and enforcement.
+The next AI moat is operational discipline: access control, telemetry, and fast enforcement.

-For founders and CTOs, the mission is simple: build fast, but build with auditability, throttling controls, and incident response workflows ready before scale.
+For founders and CTOs, the playbook is straightforward: move fast on product, but pair every capability release with observability, throttling policies, and incident response readiness.

-In 2026, AI product strategy and policy strategy are the same conversation.
+In 2026, product strategy, infrastructure strategy, and policy strategy are one conversation.

 Was this article helpful?